tokenring-ai/agent/README.md

   message: "Are you sure you want to proceed?",
   label: "Approve?",
   default: false,
-  autoSubmitAfter: 30000 // Auto-approve after 30 seconds
+  timeout: 30000 // Auto-approve after 30 seconds
 });

 // Text input